Strong-AI-Lab/counterfactual-llm-inference/README.md

 :warning: **Warning:** Inference computations does not handle colliders yet.
 The generated computation graph shows the structure with colliders but the result of inference does not integrate information from colliders.
 Colliders are v-structures X -> Z <- Y with Z observed, creating a dependency between X and Y. As of now, Z is ignored in the inference computations.
-In practice, favour using intervention nodes and counterfactual setting as this is the way this repository is intended to be used.
+In practice, modifying observations can lead to nonsensical causal graphs.
+Favour using intervention nodes and counterfactual setting as this is the way this repository is intended to be used.

 ## Causal Graph Attributes